bth5032/CreamCastle_CSE291/project 3/README.md

 * Identification of individuals from the NimStim dataset
 * Identification of emotions from the POFA dataset

 The primary code is in multilayer_supervised, but functionality borrowed from the tutorial, specifically, minFunc is utilized from common.
+The mathematics behind the neural network, implemented in multilayer_supervised/supervised_dnn_cost.m, is found in [Multilayer Supervised Network](http://ufldl.stanford.edu/tutorial/supervised/MultiLayerNeuralNetworks/) and [Supervised Neural Networks](http://ufldl.stanford.edu/tutorial/supervised/ExerciseSupervisedNeuralNetwork/).

 #### Code Base
 In multilayer_supervised/run_train, configure the parameters of a neural network, select either the NimStim or POFA dataset and then train and test simply by executing from MATLAB command window,